JazzMaster/LazGFX/README.md

 Some of this portage is coming from PGD- its already in Pascal.

         Im just fixing the breakage.

-#### COPYLEFT

-This code is a "black boxed spinoff" work written primarily for FPC in Pascal.
-Nothing was reverse engineered- except published documentation.

-Borland, INC. has been bought out and seems to "be no more".
-Unlike Microsoft, I respect thier codebase and right to copyright.

-        Original code for DOS (c) Borland, INC.

-Re-ported (from C) via FreePascal (FPK) dev team, myself and a few others.

-        I have left reference where its due in the code.
-        I only accept credit where its due me.

-Embrecardo has taken over Delphi after about 3 corporate buyouts.

 ## Final NOTE: